-Patent urachus repair is surgery to repair a bladder defect.
+Patent urachus repair is surgery to fix a bladder defect.
 In an open (or patent) urachus, there is an opening between the bladder and the belly button (navel).
-This opening almost always closes before birth.
+The urachus is a tube between the bladder and the belly button that is present before birth.
+In most cases, it closes along its full length before the baby is born.
 An open urachus occurs mostly in infants.

-Children who have this surgery will receive general anesthesia (asleep and pain-free).
+Children who have this surgery will have general anesthesia (asleep and pain-free).

-The surgery can also be done with a laparoscope, an instrument that has a tiny camera and light on the end.
+The surgery can also be done with a laparoscope.
+This is an instrument that has a tiny camera and light on the end.

 This surgery can be done in children as young as 6 months.

 Surgery is recommended for a patent urachus that does not close after birth.
-If the urachal tube is not removed and closed:
+Problems that can occur when a patent urachal tube is not repaired include: